izzy503/SuziesCafe/README.md

 ## GitHub Repository

 The source code for this project is available on GitHub.
-You can view the repository at https://github.com/izzy503/SuziesCafe.git
+You can view the repository at [GitHub Repository](https://github.com/izzy503/SuziesCafe.git).